-4.5.2.
-Adaptation for calls to Avaya Aura® Communication Manager
+4.5.1.
+Adaptation for calls for Avaya Aura® Communication Manager

-The Adaptation administered in this section is used for modification of SIP messages to Communication Manager .
+The Adaptation administered in this section is used for modification of SIP messages to Communication Manager from AT&T.

 - 1. In the left pane under Routing, click on "Adaptations".
 In the Adaptations page, click on "New" (not shown). - 2.
 In the Adaptation Details page, enter: - a.
-A descriptive Name, (e.g. To ACM60). - b.
-Select "DigitConversionAdapter" from the Module Name drop down menu (if no module name is present, select "<click to add module>" and enter DigitConversionAdapter).
+A descriptive Name, (e.g. To\ACM60). - b.
+Select "DigitConversionAdapter" from the Module Name drop down menu (if no module name is present, select "<click to add module>" and enter DigitConversionAdapter). - c.

-- c.
 In the Module parameter field enter odstd=customerb.com osrcd=customerb.com.
-The odstd parameter will replace the IP address of Session Manager (192.168.67.210) with customerb.com in the inbound Request URI, and the osrcd parameter will replace the AT&T border element IP address (135.25.29.74) with customerb.com in the inbound PAI.

-- d.
-In the Digit Conversion for Outgoing Calls from SM section, enter the inbound DID digits from AT&T that need to be replaced with their associated extensions before being sent to Communication Manager.

-- i.
-Example 1:

-- 1. 7323204383 is an AT&T DID associated with Communication Manager extension 40001.
-Enter 7323204383 in the Matching Pattern column.

-- 2. Enter 10 in the Min/Max columns.

-- 3. Enter 10 in the Delete Digits column.

-- 4. Enter 40001 string in the Insert Digits column.

-- 5. Specify that this should be applied to the SIP Destination headers in the Address to modify column.

-- 6. Enter any desired notes.

-- ii.
-Example 2:

-- 1. 1723114xxxx is the format of the mailboxes sent by Avaya Modular messaging.
+The odstd parameter will replace the IP address of Session Manager (192.168.67.210) with customerb.com in the inbound Request URI, and the osrcd parameter will replace the AT&T border element IP address (135.25.29.74) with customerb.com in the inbound PAI. - d.
+In the Digit Conversion for Outgoing Calls from SM section, enter the inbound DID digits from AT&T that need to be replaced with their associated extensions before being sent to Communication Manager. - i.
+Example 1: - 1.
+000001041 is a digit string sent in the Request URI by AT&T Toll Free service that is associated with Communication Manager extension 40002.
+Enter 000001041 in the Matching Pattern column. - 2.
+Enter 9 in the Min/Max columns. - 3.
+Enter 9 in the Delete Digits column. - 4.
+Enter 40002 string in the Insert Digits column. - 5.
+Specify that this should be applied to the SIP destination headers in the Address to modify column. - 6.
+Enter any desired notes. - ii.
+Example 2: - 1.
+1723114xxxx is the format of the mailboxes sent by Avaya Modular messaging.
 These mailboxes must be converted to their associated Communication Manager extensions by deleting the first six digits.

-- 2. Enter 11 in the Min/Max columns.

-- 3. Enter 6 in the Delete Digits column.

-- 4. Leave the Insert Digits column blank.

-- 5. Specify that this should be applied to the SIP Destination headers in the Address to modify column

-- 6. Enter any desired notes.

-- e.
-In the reference configuration no Digit Conversion for Incoming Calls to SM are required.
+Enter 1723114 in the Matching Pattern column. - 2.
+Enter 11 in the Min/Max columns. - 3.
+Enter 6 in the Delete Digits column. - 4.
+Leave the Insert Digits column blank. - 5.
+Specify that this should be applied to the SIP destination headers in the Address to modify column. - 6.
+Enter any desired notes. - e.
+In the reference configuration no Digit Conversion for Incoming Calls to SM are required. - f.

-- f.
 Click on "Commit".

-Figure 10: Adaptation Details Page - Adaptation for Avaya Aura® Communication Manager
+Figure 7: Adaptation Details Page - Adaptation for Avaya Aura® Communication Manager

-4.5.3.
+4.5.2.
 Adaptation for Avaya Modular Messaging

-The Adaptation administered in this section is used for digit conversion on SIP messages to and from Avaya Modular Messaging .
+The Adaptation administered in this section is used for digit conversion on SIP messages to and from Avaya Modular Messaging.

 - 1. In the left pane under Routing, click on "Adaptations".
-In the Adaptations page click on "New" (not shown). - 2.
-In the Adaptation Details page, enter: - a.
-A descriptive Name, (e.g. MM_Digits). - b.
+In the Adaptations page click on "New" (not shown).

+- 2. In the Adaptation Details page, enter:

+- a.
+A descriptive Name, (e.g. MM Digits).

+- b.
 Select "DigitConversionAdapter" from the Module Name drop down menu (if no module name is present, select "<click to add module>" and enter DigitConversionAdapter). - c.
 No Module parameter is required. - d.
-Modular Messaging Outbound calls to PSTN - a.
-In the Digit Conversion for Incoming Calls to SM section, enter Enter 1732 in the Matching Pattern column. - b.
-Enter 11 in the Min/Max columns. - c.
-Enter 0 in the Delete Digits column. - d.
-Enter 9 in the Insert Digits column.
-When Modular Messaging generates outbound calls to PSTN via Communication Manager, a 9 must be prepended to the called PSTN number.
-This triggers the ARS routing tables in Communication Manager (see Section 5.2). - e.
-Specify that this should be applied to the SIP Destination headers in the Address to modify column. - f.
-Enter any desired notes. - e.
 Inbound calls to the Modular Messaging pilot number (message retrieval). - a.
-In the Digit Conversion for Outgoing Calls from SM section, enter Enter 46000 in the Matching Pattern column.
+In the Digit Conversion for Outgoing Calls from SM section, enter 46000 in the Matching Pattern column.
 This is the Modular Messaging pilot extension defined on Communication Manager. - b.
 Enter 5 in the Min/Max columns. - c.
 Enter 0 in the Delete Digits column. - d.
 Enter 172311 in the Insert Digits column.
 This converts the pilot extension (46000) to the Modular Messaging pilot number (17231146000). - e.
 Specify that this should be applied to the SIP Destination headers in the Address to modify column. - f.
-Enter any desired notes. - f.
+Enter any desired notes. - e.
 Click on "Commit".

-Figure 11: Adaptation Details Page - Adaptation for Avaya Modular Messaging
+Figure 8: Adaptation Details Page - Adaptation for Avaya Modular Messaging